-You are a strong, voice-driven storyteller who cares about social justice movements and transporting readers to the creative subcultures of color in places like Flushing, Queens and Sunset Park, Brooklyn.
+- You are a strong, voice-driven storyteller who cares about social justice movements and wants to transport readers to immigrant neighborhoods and communities;

-The Open City Fellowship is a unique initiative that combines publication opportunities, journalism training, and money.
+The Open City Fellowship is a unique initiative that combines publication opportunities, journalism training, and funding.

-The Open City Fellowship is a nine month program.
-The 2020 fellowship term will run from January through September.
+The Open City Fellowship is a nine-month program.
+The 2023 fellowship term will run from January through September.

-STIPEND: $2,500 for the duration of the nine-month grant period;
+STIPEND: $2,500 for the duration of the nine-month grant period, delivered in three installments.

-OPEN CITY WORKSHOP SERIES: We’re creating a special workshop series just for Open City Fellows.
+OPEN CITY WORKSHOP SERIES: We have created a special workshop series just for Open City Fellows.
 We’ll launch with a special orientation that will feature professional writers and former fellows.
-Future sessions in the workshop series may deal with interviewing, the craft of writing, photography, multimedia storytelling, and data research;
+Future sessions in the workshop series may deal with interviewing, the craft of writing, photography, multimedia storytelling, and data research.

-GUIDANCE AND MENTORSHIP: You’ll receive mentorship and editorial guidance from Open City Editor Noel Pangilinan and will have access to potential resources from the CUNY Journalism School;
+GUIDANCE AND MENTORSHIP: You’ll receive mentorship and editorial guidance from Senior Editor Noel Pangilinan and will have access to potential resources from the CUNY Journalism School.

 WRITING WORKSHOP: One free writing workshop organized through AAWW ($200 value).

-— meet with the Open City editor every two to three weeks.
+- Meet with the Open City editor every two weeks.

-SUBMITTABLE APPLICATION FORM: In this form, we ask you to specify which neighborhoods you are uniquely qualified to cover for Open City;
+SUBMITTABLE APPLICATION FORM: Here, we will ask you to specify which neighborhoods you are uniquely qualified to cover for Open City.

-WRITING SAMPLES: 2 or 3 writing samples that best illustrate the kinds of articles you would like to write for Open City.
+WRITING SAMPLES: Attach two or three writing samples that best illustrate the kinds of articles you would like to write for Open City.
 Samples should not be more than three pages each and must be uploaded to the application form as PDFs or MS Word documents.
 They should be double-spaced, in 12-point font size, and should not include publication information.